pzacha/event_calendar/README.md

 ## General info
 This version includes:
 * An admin site for managing database.
-* Viewing closest, ongoing and past events.
+* Viewing and managing cultural events.

 ## Technologies
 * python 3.8.0